luciano-im/SimpleDesktop-Bot/README.md

 # SimpleDesktop-Bot

-This script was refactored to be part of the [Web Scraping con Python](https://www.luciano.im/blog/web-scraping-con-python/) blog post.
+This script is part of the [Web Scraping with Python](https://dev.to/luciano_dev/web-scraping-with-python-1h9b) blog post.

 <br>